MartinsMessias/microservices_python_grpc/README.md

 Open Homepage at <http://localhost:5000>.

-Stop the services in the background:
+To stop the services in the background:

     docker-compose down

- # .
+ #